pbogut/freeport/README.md

 Get a free open TCP port that is ready to use.

+## Hard fork

+This is a hard fork of https://github.com/phayes/freeport which is unmaintained.
+It has https://github.com/phayes/freeport/pull/8 merged and I intend to remove the CLI and have this as a Go package only.

 ## Command Line Example:
 ```bash
 # Ask the kernel to give us an open port.